lawrips/whisper/README.md

 * "whisper_throttleServer_password"
 * "whisper_configServer_password"

 Set these environment variables in order to send a password on connection.
-For example, if your redis password were "secret", you'd set the following from a macos command line:
+For example, if your redis password were "secret", you'd set the following from a MacOS command line:

 ```
 export whisper_keyServer_password=secret